 - Oversight of this Recovery Plan will be through the Lambeth Together Strategic Board.
 The Board brings together Lambeth Council and CCG Leaders along with local NHS Trusts, primary care and other Lambeth partners.
 The Strategic Board meets regularly throughout the year and will hold meetings in public six times a year.
 Local people are welcome to attend a public forum in advance of each meeting in public.
-You can find out more about the work of the Strategic Board https://example.com/here/beauty/leader-lambeth a year.
-Local people are welcome to attend a public forum in advance of each meeting in public.
-You can find out more about the work of the Strategic Board https://example.com/here/beauty/leader-lambeth a year.
-Local people are welcome to attend a public forum in advance of each meeting in public.
-You can find out more about the work of the Strategic Board <a href="https://example.com/here/beauty/leader-lambeth- - Reporting to the Strategic Board, we will bring together in one for the previous Lambeth Together Executive Leadership Group and the current Lambeth Covid-19 Borough Recovery Group to form a single oversight group chaired by the Strategic Director Integrated Health and Care.
+You can find out more about the work of the Strategic Board here. - Reporting to the Strategic Board, over the coming weeks we will bring together in one fora the previous Lambeth Together Executive Leadership Group and the current Lambeth Covid-19 Borough Recovery Group to form a single oversight group - chaired by the Strategic Director Integrated Health and Care.
 This group will ensure coherence across the various elements of the plan and ensure enabler and infrastructure requirements are appropriately promoted.
-Further task and finish arrangements will be instigated as required, in particular in respect of any further Covid 19 waves to ensure effective dedicated local arrangements are rapidly stood up - Key responsibility for delivery of our Recovery Plan priorities will be overseen through our Delivery Alliances for: - Children and Young People - Lambeth Living Well Network Alliance (Adult Mental Health) - Neighbourhood and Wellbeing alliance
+Further task and finish arrangements will be instigated as required, in particular in respect of any further Covid-19 waves to ensure effective dedicated local arrangements are rapidly stood up. - Key responsibility for delivery of our Recovery Plan priorities will be overseen through our Delivery Alliances for: - Children and Young People - Lambeth Living Well Network Alliance (Adult Mental Health) - Neighbourhood and Wellbeing alliance